 Jessica was running late getting to church.
 Couldn’t find the right dress, she said.
 Told us to go on ahead without her.
 She met us there, looking as beautiful as ever.
 Church service was nice.
 But then on the way home… on the way home…

 God took Jessica home too.

-Tags: Brunette, Daddy’s Little Girl, Male-to-Female, Masturbation, New Years Eve, Party, Sister, Slow Changes, Transgender Sex
+Betrayed by Parent, Brunette, Chemicals, Christmas, Daddy’s Little Girl, Drugs, Easter, Halloween, M2F, Male-to-Female, Masturbation, MtF, New Years Eve, Party, Sister, Slow Changes, TG, Transgender Sex